a8m/doqmentdb/README.md

 var DoQmentDB  = require('doqmentdb');
 // Create DocumentDB connection var connection = new (require('documentdb').DocumentClient)(HOST, OPTIONS);
-// Pass connection and database-name, if `test` is not exist it will create one. var db = new DoQmentDB(connection, 'test');
+// Pass connection and database-name, if `test` does not exist it will create one. var db = new DoQmentDB(connection, 'test');
-// Create a CollectionManager instance, if `users` is not exist it will create one. var users = db.use('users');
+// Create a CollectionManager instance, if `users` does not exist it will create one. var users = db.use('users');
 // Using schema
 users.schema(model);